SeisComP/common/apps/descriptions/global.rst

 Bindings
 ========

-Bindings provide specific configurations per :ref:`module <global_bindings_module>` and station and even stream.
-Read the :ref:`bindings section <global_bindings_config>` in concepts for more details.
+Bindings provide specific configurations per :ref:`module <global_module_config>` and station and even stream.
+Read the :ref:`bindings section <global_bindings_config>` in concepts for more details on bindings.

 Extensions